Things to Do

 Petals and Pastels

 In this hands-on workshop with Camera Obscura Artist-in-Residence Cheyenne Green, explore the beauty of natural materials like flower petals, acorns, and other foraged textures alongside oil pastels.
-Drawing from the artists connection to nature and Indigenous heritage, create layered, expressive artworks.
+Drawing from the artist’s connection to nature and Indigenous heritage, create layered, expressive artworks.

 A handcrafted fabric doll with brown hair in braids, wearing a floral outfit, and a heart-shaped necklace.
 Next to the doll on the left is a blue skull-shaped object with black eyes and nose, set against a green striped background.